farahauddin/10NewChallenge908/README.md

 This is the first assigment that I need to submit.
-Created a repository in GitHuB.
+Created a repository in GitHub.
 Cloned the repository to my desktop and Visual Studio Code.
 Then pushed the project to GitHub.
 # 01 HTML CSS Git: Code Refactor

 ## Your Task